MobileNativeFoundation/rules_xcodeproj/examples/previews/README.md

 example uses the toolchain versions pinned in `MODULE.bazel`.

 The Swift library, app, and framework graphs also share an `apple_resource_bundle`.
-Preview builds materialize processed bundles next to the selected product.
+App-owned Previews copy these bundles into the app's resource directory for `Bundle.main` lookup; library Previews stage them next to the selected product. `PreviewApp.swift` displays the bundled message to exercise actual runtime lookup.
 Resource copies track their producers and owners, so removing a dependency only removes bundles owned by this integration.
 Conflicting same-name producers and unowned destinations fail instead of being overwritten.
 Verify resource lookup in the running Canvas as well as the staged contents.